What is Railbiking?

 After we had got back down to the bottom again we jumped back in the car and drove 10 minutes to the abbey of Maredsous, a village famous for its beer and cheese but for today we settled on ice creams and the play area!

 Where to stay

 Just 40 minutes drive away (39km) lies Landal’s Village L’Eau d’Heure holiday park in the heart of Belgium’s own lake district and in the Chimay beer region.
 This holiday park has a beautiful spot in the Ardennes and is set on the edge of a lake with a sandy lakeside beach.
-It is also located next to the region’s largest indoor and outdoor swimming complex, complete with indoor toddler and baby pools and large outdoor spray park!
 It has indoor and outdoor play areas and spacious bungalows set on large, grassy plots.
 An ideal way to experience a taster of the Belgian Ardennes, its railbiking for the kids and its famous beers for the mums and dads!

 By Laura, Little Clogs

 Using local knowledge to bring you the best baby and toddler accommodation, attractions and toddler friendly activities.